lokenx/plexrequests-meteor/README.md

 [![Join the chat at https://gitter.im/lokenx/plexrequests-meteor](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/lokenx/plexrequests-meteor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/lokenx/plexrequests-meteor.svg)](http://isitmaintained.com/project/lokenx/plexrequests-meteor "Average time to resolve an issue") [![Percentage of issues still open](http://isitmaintained.com/badge/open/lokenx/plexrequests-meteor.svg)](http://isitmaintained.com/project/lokenx/plexrequests-meteor "Percentage of issues still open")
 > This is [Plex Requests](https://github.com/lokenx/plexrequests) but written with Meteor!
 It's been updated with an approval system, basic issue reporting, and a new visual style!

+### :warning: Warning regarding Meteor 1.3 :warning:

+Meteor recently updated to 1.3, and while we don't expect any issues we advise you don't update your installation yet.
+You will get prompted to run `meteor update` once the update has downloaded in the background.
+Please refrain from running it, until we can confirm everything will continue to work.

+---

 **Interested in a cross platform .Net Plex Requests?
 Check out [Plex Requests.Net](https://github.com/tidusjar/PlexRequests.Net)!**

 ## Features